gm50x/baselime-k8s-sandbox/README.md

 ## Baselime Fluentd K8S Integration Example

 Capturing Container Logs from K8S with FluentD and Injecting to Baselime.IO Via HTTP

+In this example we have two services that will communicate via HTTP and AMQP.
+Marco and Polo, both exposed in the k8s ingress.

 Install K3D: https://k3d.io/v5.6.3/#installation
 Create Kubernetes Cluster: